Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/samples/Sample2_Chat.md

 # Ask a follow-up question (chit-chat)

+This sample demonstrates how to query an existing knowledge base.
+To get started, you'll need to create a Question Answering service endpoint and an API key.
+See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/README.md) for links and instructions.

-To ask a follow-up question of a knowledgebase configured for [chit-chat][questionanswering_docs_chat], you need to first create a `QuestionAnsweringClient`:
+To ask a follow-up question of an existing knowledge base configured for [chit-chat][questionanswering_docs_chat], you need to first create a `QuestionAnsweringClient` using an endpoint and API key.
+These can be stored in an environment variable, configuration setting, or any way that works for your application.

 ```C# Snippet:QuestionAnsweringClient_Create
 Uri endpoint = new Uri("https://myaccount.api.cognitive.microsoft.com");